-Race Route (2010-2019): A safety concern from the original route was with zig-zags section with high-speed front runners descending through lower speed backmarkers.
-Hence the decision was taken to move the descent route onto the northern spur creating a circular route to avoid fast descending runners meeting slower ones at the zig-zags.
+Race Route (2010-2019): The decision was taken to move the descent route onto the northern spur creating a circular route to avoid fast descending runners meeting slower ones at the zig-zags.

 Revised Route (2002-2009): With crops in the lower fields the route was diverted to the main track for the 2002 race.
 This also stopped the queues for the stiles.
 The route change added an additional 200m to the length of the race but removed the stiles.

 Original Route (1960-2000): headed diagonally up the fields from the waterworks on the public footpath.